jinkscad/PasswordCrackerSimulation/README.md

 </p>
 <h4 align="center">Demo:</h4>
 <p align="center">
-  Here, I used the MD5 Hash Generator to hash the password “sunshine” and input it as user promput, then... <br/>
+  Here, I used a <a href="https://www.md5hashgenerator.com/" target="_blank">MD5 Hash Generator</a> to hash the password “sunshine” and input it as user prompt, then... <br/>
   <img src="https://imgur.com/eJNJVB6.gif" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br/>
   The password was cracked in an instant by entering the file (dictionary) where the password candidates are stored.
+This is much faster than Brute Force Attack
 </p>

+<h2>Conclusion:</h2>
+This project demonstrates the differences in efficiency between brute force and dictionary attacks.
+Brute force attacks, while exhaustive, are computationally expensive and impractical for complex passwords.
+In contrast, dictionary attacks leverage precompiled wordlists, making them much faster for cracking simple or common passwords.
+However, this project also highlights a critical limitation of using outdated hashing algorithms like MD5.
+Even though the passwords were hashed, the dictionary attack successfully cracked them by matching precomputed hash values.
+This underscores the importance of not only using strong, unique passwords but also employing modern, secure hashing algorithms like bcrypt or Argon2, which are designed to resist such attacks.

 <!--